sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-17-belgrade-part1.md

 Each meal came with either tea or yogurt.
 Seemed a bit odd as the 2 options, but we went with 2 of each and got all served in mugs.

 While waiting for the food, somehow the talk turned to what would be the worst drink to have come out your nose because you laughed too hard.
-Not my preferred breakfast topic, but it made the time quite plesent with minimal 'stay seated!' and we got lots of laughs.
+Not my preferred breakfast topic, but it made the time quite pleasant with minimal 'stay seated!' and we got lots of laughs.

 Food was great, although it was more fried toast than what we think of as French Toast, but they ate it just the same.
 A highlight was a packet of honey that came with the tea, not a cylinder or cube of sugar.
 And the yogurt was served in the same type of mug as the tea.
 Super sour good yogurt.
 Sam took this to mean 'drink the yogurt'.
 It didn't work out so well...or it worked out just as he planned?
 He almost drank/ate almost the whole thing and the rest was used to dip their French Toast in.
 Maybe this is why we talked about beverages coming out your nose?